enthought/edge-examples/.dev/base-files/DEVELOPING.md

 ## Managing EDM and Pip dependencies

-In config.py, you can specify both _local development_ dependencies, which will be used in your bootstrap.py-build development environment, and you _application dependencies_, which will be installed into your Dockerfile.
+In config.py, you can specify both _local development_ dependencies, which will be used in your bootstrap.py-built development environment, and _application dependencies_, which will be installed into your Docker image.

 By default, both will use the list of Deployment Server repositories given in your ``~/edm.yaml`` file, along with any credentials in that file.
 You can select a different ``edm.yaml`` file using the ``--edm-config`` option